Poison Ivy Scenario: Historical Remote Access Crisis (2011)

 • Cons: Multi-sector notifications may damage professional reputation and competitive position; regulatory compliance requires significant legal resources.

-• Type Effectiveness: Super effective against APT malmon type; complete removal prevents further multi-client data exfiltration.
+• Type Effectiveness: Super effective against APT malmon type; complete removal prevents further multi-proprietary technical data exfiltration.

 Option B: Selective Remediation & Sector-Specific Response